Firestorm (character): Powers and abilities

-During The New 52, the Firestorm Matrix could be shared through multiple users at a time.
+During The New 52, the Firestorm matrix could be shared through multiple users at a time.
 Users could fuse and become stronger, but more unstable.
-The entity formed between Ronnie and Jason when using the Matrix in tandem created a nuclear being called "the Fury".
-It was also shown that the Matrix shares a kinship to the Quantum Field in some way, enabling Firestorm users to derive its power for subatomic transmutation and manipulation.
-Some believe it is key to the fabled God particle theory.
+The entity formed between Ronnie and Jason when using the matrix in tandem created a nuclear being called Fury.
+It is also shown that the matrix shares a kinship to the Quantum Field in some way, enabling Firestorm users to derive its power for subatomic transmutation and manipulation.
+The matrix may be related to the God particle theory.
 Its merging properties can place a large burden on the user; Firestorm runs the risk of reaching critical mass and detonating.
-At worst, the fusion of too many users in the Matrix could trigger a second Big Bang.
+At worst, the fusion of too many users in the matrix could trigger a second Big Bang.

 Enemies

 In alphabetical order (with issue and date of debut appearance).